phoreglad/pico-MP-modules/README.md

 # pico-MP-modules
-Collection of modules for Raspberry Pi Pico written in MicroPython.
-Most should work with other boards running MP.
+Collection of modules for Raspberry Pi Pico/Pico 2 written in MicroPython.